Beastie Boys – Slow and Low

 I hear the murmurs, am aware that my enthusiasm and apparent positivity is invested in something that has brought significant misery to this world; please, be patient.
 If you wade through the admittedly heavy influx of thought I believe you’ll see that it was all in the name of aiding you in the future navigation of these treacherous waters.

-There was a professional representative for of the medical sciences and each was speechless, questioning lifetimes’ worth of knowledge because of what they’d seen after opening and closing cheap curtains.
+Each of the medical sciences had a representative left speechless, questioning lifetimes’ worth of knowledge because of what they’d seen after opening and closing cheap curtains.
 Zero, used to it by then, sensed their distress and assured them that things would be alright, that what they were witnessing was just ‘a little case of the Bugaloo Flu.’
 Most likely worried that Zero had just suffered a stroke a neurologist asked him why he’d said that; Zero smiled and shrugged, the name stuck – it was equally nonsensical as its symptoms and method of spreading.

 Zero was quarantined, and on his own initiative began to exaggerate his abstract way of speaking into phrases impossible for the Bugaloo Flu to catalyze into reality.
-From the moment he entered the hospital to the second documented case his every second was recorded – during that time he was not responsible for a single alteration of reality, and anybody that says otherwise, that Zero was responsible for the others, can be dismissed as a conspiracy theorist that wishes that same sickness would befall them.
+From the moment he entered the hospital to the second documented case his every second was recorded – during that time he was not responsible for a single alteration of reality, and anybody that says otherwise, that Zero spoke the other infected into existence, can be dismissed as a conspiracy theorist that wishes that same sickness would befall them.

 Zero remains.
 At least, I believe he does.
 His disappearance from the public eye was most likely a planned retreat to somewhere he’d finally be able to speak freely.